lubuntu-team/manual/source/2/2.3/2.3.2/screengrab.rst

 .. image:: ScreenGrab-advanced.png

 To changes with how ScreenGrab shows in the system tray use the :guilabel:`System tray` tab.
 To toggle showing ScreenGrab in the system tray check/uncheck the :guilabel:`Show ScreenGrab in the system tray` checkbox.
-To change when ScreenGrab shows notifications change the :guilabel:`Tray message` field.
+To change when ScreenGrab shows notifications change the :guilabel:`Tray messages` field.
 To not close ScreenGrab when closing the window but keep it in the system tray check the :guilabel:`Minimize to tray when closing` checkbox.

 .. image:: ScreenGrab-systray.png